 Housing costs in Fairfield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Fairfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fairfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fairfield is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fairfield who work in office and administrative support (16.81%), sales jobs (9.94%), and management occupations (8.31%).
+There are especially a lot of people living in Fairfield who work in office and administrative support (16.29%), sales jobs (10.06%), and management occupations (7.75%).

 Fairfield is an extremely ethnically-diverse city.
 The people who call Fairfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfield residents report their race to be White, followed by Asian.
 Fairfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.35% of the city’s residents.
-Important ancestries of people in Fairfield include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 29.03% of the city’s residents.
+Important ancestries of people in Fairfield include Irish, English, European, and Italian.

 The most common language spoken in Fairfield is English.
 Other important languages spoken here include Spanish and Tagalog.